ucsb-cs148/w25/_lab/lab07.md

 </div>

 <div class="grade" markdown="1">
-**Graded**: ({{page.num}}-T) (20 pts) You earn these team points if you have planned future team leadership roles and logged them in your GitHub ./team/LEADERSHIP.md as per instructions below
+**Graded**: ({{page.num}}-T) (15 pts) You earn these team points if you have planned future team leadership roles and logged them in your GitHub ./team/LEADERSHIP.md as per instructions below

 **Graded**: ({{page.num}}-T) You earn these team points if you started a design document that you link to in your Github ./docs/DESIGN.md and that contains at least:
 * (20 pts) an overview system architecture diagram and associated explanation.
-* (30 pts) a Section summarizing important team decisions since the start of the project, referring to meetings logged in your GitHub repo
+* (20 pts) a Section summarizing important team decisions since the start of the project, referring to meetings logged in your GitHub repo
-* (30 pts) the beginnings of a Section talking about your User Experience (UX) considerations.
+* (25 pts) the beginnings of a Section talking about your User Experience (UX) considerations.
 A high-level task/user flow (see below) might be the first thing to document there, and it will also be helpful for determining the structure of your manual (next week's lab).

+**Graded**: ({{page.num}}-T) (20 pts) You earn these team points if you list in a new team/evaluation/USER_FEEDBACK_NEEDS.md document three things about your product that you would love to have user feedback on (just to give example possibilities: user preference between two designs, an A/B study on the consequences of two designs, user satisfaction with a particular feature, user satisfaction with your overall current product, but there are many more possibilities).
+The more specific you can be on these items, the better.
+This is just ideation - no requirement to actually do any of these evaluations (yet?).
+The idea is that this process facilitate and help you prepare one of the evaluations you list in either HW4 or later effort.
 </div>